 How to Check if You Are Eligible for Expungement

 Often, having a criminal record can cause difficulty in obtaining employment, housing, or certain types of licenses.
 The good news is that you could be eligible for what’s known as criminal record expungement.
 It’s not for everyone, but if you’re eligible, you could start fresh with a clean slate.
-Read on for more information about expungement, including how to check if you are eligible, and what the process is for filing for an expungement.
+Read on for more information about expungement, including how to check if you qualify, and what the process is for filing for an expungement.

 What is Criminal Record Expungement?

 To understand Criminal Record Expungement, we must first understand what a criminal record is.
 A criminal record is a list of a person’s arrests and convictions that is maintained by the criminal justice system.

 Criminal record expungement is a process that results in your criminal record being destroyed as if it never happened.
 An expungement reopens your criminal case, dismisses and sets aside the conviction, and re-closes the case without a conviction.
 In consequence, you are no longer a convicted person.
 However, the case record itself will still exist, and the expungement will appear on your record.